Cypherlab777/CCNA-Lab/Switching-Routing-DHCP-DTP/Lab7-OSPF/README.md

 ---

+#### ECMP

+- ECMP (Equal-Cost Multi-Path) is an OSPF mechanism that occurs when two OSPF routes have the same cost to reach a destination network.

+- In this case, OSPF installs both routes in the routing table.

+- Traffic can be distributed across the available paths, which provides both redundancy and load balancing.

 #### Manual Shutdown of R7 Interfaces in Order to Observe the Path Taken by the Pings

 ![R7 est désactivé](screenshots/Link-Failure-Simulation/R7-Shutdown.png)